eclipse-archived/ceylon-lang.org/documentation/1.3/tour/named-arguments.md

     printAll { "hello" };

-Means something quite different Is quite different to this one, with a terminating semicolon:
+Is quite different to this
+one, with a terminating semicolon:

     printAll { "hello"; };